“I’d Shoot Heroin, Smoke Crack, Take Methadone… And I Still Managed To Put Out Some Decent Records”

 In 1986 Paul Barker joined the band on bass and became your partner in crime for the next 17 years.
 Do you miss him at all?

-Your and Paul’s first album together, The Land Of Rape And Honey, signaled the start of a high creative and commercial watermark.
+Your and Paul’s first album together, The Land Of Rape And Honey, signalled the start of a high creative and commercial watermark.
 Did you enjoy those times?

 What did you like about drugs so much?